minio/minio/docs/shared-backend/README.md

 distributed filesystems) as the storage backend for multiple Minio servers.
 Synchronization among Minio servers is taken care by design.
 Read more about the Minio shared mode design [here](https://github.com/minio/minio/blob/master/docs/shared-backend/DESIGN.md).

-Minio shared mode is developed to solve several real world use cases.
+Minio shared mode is developed to solve several real world use cases, without any special configuration changes.
 Some of these are

 - You have already invested in NAS and would like to use Minio to add S3 compatibility to your storage tier.
 - You need to use NAS with an S3 interface due to your application architecture requirements.